astronomer/mlflow-example/README.md

 These examples are meant to be a guide/skaffold for Data Science and Machine Learning pipelines that can be implemented in Airflow with MLflow integration.

-In an effort to keep the examples easy to follow, much of the data processing and modeling code has intentially been kept simple.
+In an effort to keep the examples easy to follow, much of the data processing and modeling code has intentionally been kept simple.

 ## Examples